macsux/dev-env/README.md

 ##### Start

 ```
-docker-compose up <SERVICENAME...>
+docker-compose up -d <SERVICENAME...>
 ```

+*You can specify more then one service name.
+Omit to start everything*

 ##### Stop

 ```
-docker-compose down <SERVICENAME...>
+docker-compose down
 ```

-*You can specify more then one service name.
-Omit to start/shutdown everything

 #### Included services: